Therm: Decatherm

-In spite of the need for adjustments, many companies continue to use cubic feet rather than dekatherms to measure and bill natural gas.
+In spite of the need for adjustments, many companies continue to use standard cubic feet rather than dekatherms to measure and bill natural gas.

 Usage

 United Kingdom regulations were amended to replace therms with joules with effect from 1999, with natural gas usually retailed in the derived unit, kilowatt-hours.
 Despite this, the wholesale UK gas market trades in therms.
 In the United States, natural gas is commonly billed in CCFs (hundreds of cubic feet) or therms.